 Students may elect a roommate preference of any assigned sex as a roommate.
 Students interested in Gender Inclusive Housing do need to establish a roommate group that can fill all available spaces within the designated unit.
 If a vacancy occurs within the unit, the roommate group will be provided a timeline to find a new roommate.
 If a new roommate is not found, then Housing reserves the right to re-assign the unit to the majority assigned sex and re-assign the other students to other available campus spaces.

 Housing & Residence Life is committed to providing a safe, inclusive and supportive experience for all students.
 We offer a variety of housing options to ensure our residence halls provide a supportive space for residents of all gender and sexual identities and expressions.
 For more information regarding our LGBTQIA+ community, please feel free to contact any one of our campus partners below.

-As a member of this community you will need to commit to the following Expectations:
+As a member of either of the Rainbow Floor communities, you will need to commit to the following Expectations:

 - I commit to maintaining an inclusive and welcoming living environment that is free of discrimination based on gender identity and expression, assigned sex, sexual orientation, or any other form of identity.

 - I will respect all residents of the floor and their guests.
 I will strive to understand inclusion, diversity, and different forms of sexual and romantic orientations and gender identities.